margaretfoster/PRISM-framework/index.md

 ### Why PRISM?

-- PRISM provies a tool menu and workflow to structure design for inference in _negative spaces_ where data is absent
+- PRISM provides a tool menu and workflow to structure design for inference in _negative spaces_ where data is absent
-- It bridges social-science theory, qualitative epistemology, and machine-learning formalism, so that researchers can develop project scaffolding using all three as supports.
+- It bridges social-science theory, qualitative designs, and machine-learning formalism, so that researchers can develop project scaffolding reinforced by all three traditions
-- It suggests avenues to generate testable hypotheses and quantitative metrics in opaque domains
+- The framework suggests avenues to generate testable hypotheses and quantitative metrics in opaque domains
 - It is designed to grow through engagement and be extended through open notebooks, examples, modular code, and whitepapers

 ---